-The Entity manages its capital to ensure that it will continue as a going concern, while it maximizes returns to its shareholders through the optimization of the balances of debt and equity.
-The capital structure of the Entity is composed by its net debt and Partners' equity.
+The Entity manages its capital to ensure that it will continue as a going concern, while it maximizes returns to its stockholders through the optimization of the balances of debt and equity.
+The Entity's capital structure is composed of its net debt and stockholders' equity.